more than we can see

 If you’re enjoying this post, we would love to send you 5 free devotions from our newest book!
 Each devotion features one of the songs and scriptures from our very first EP, “O Great Vine.“

 God has revealed these things to us by the Spirit, since the Spirit searches everything, even the depths of God.
 For who knows a person’s thoughts except his spirit within him?
 In the same way, no one knows the thoughts of God except the Spirit of God.
 Now we have not received the spirit of the world, but the Spirit who comes from God, so that we may understand what has been freely given to us by God.

 1 Corinthians 2:10-12

 God deals generously with beggars.
 He is faithful to heal the blind eyes of those who simply ask!
-I always love when Emily points out at our concerts that God has freely given us knowledge of Himself.
-That’s what the Bible is!
+I always love when Emily points out at our concert events that God has freely given us knowledge of Himself — that’s what the Bible is!
 A free gift of knowledge.
-But we simply can’t see or understand these Words unless the Holy Spirit reveals it to us.
+But we simply can’t really see or understand these Words unless the Holy Spirit reveals it to us.

-Those of us who believe in Jesus have the Spirit of God living within us.
-So let’s echo the prayer of this faithful worship leader.
-Let’s ask God, by the power of the Holy Spirit, to open our eyes so that we can behold and understand all of the wonderful things found in His Word.
-That is my prayer for you day after day.
-That prayer is the heartbeat of our ministry.
-We want the scales of bland and boring to fall off of your eyes so that you can discover with us that God’s Word is incredibly beautiful, powerful, life-giving, and helpful.
+Those of us who believe in Jesus have the Spirit of God living within us — so let’s echo the prayer of this faithful worship leader and ask God, by the power of the Holy Spirit, to open our eyes so that we can behold and understand all of the wonderful things found in His Word.
+That is my prayer for you day after day — and that prayer is the heartbeat of our ministry.
+We want the scales of bland and boring to fall off of your eyes so that you can discover with us that God’s Word is actually incredibly beautiful, powerful, life-giving, and helpful.